CT-oss/Revision/README.md

 as the terminal.

 You need to download the script corrisponding to the notes you want to cover, you then run the file either in a command line or using the python application.
 Due to the scripts being simple, they can run in any terminal.

+Message me if there is a question wrong / bug in the code